Cavanaugh Interstellar Cover Mockup

-I will be releasing the raw (unedited and unrevised) episodes here on my blog on a weekly basis until the season is done.
+I’m releasing the raw (unedited and unrevised) episodes on Wattpad and here on my blog on a weekly basis until the season is done.
 Readers are welcome to comment and make suggestions, etc. When the season ends, all but the first few episodes will be removed from the website and the whole season will be published in a novella.

 Hint: The absolute best way to see if there is a new episode available, is to subscribe to my newsletter!
 Enjoy!

 Its weird what you remember.
 For me it’s always been the sonic boom.
 One of the inhibitors had sparked.
 I guess that was the sign that it was failing.
 Seconds later we were all being flung back from the sheer force of the boom.
 I must have blinked, because that’s the picture that stuck in my head, like a freeze-frame from the movies.
 A long thin flash of light is skewering the garage, Vlad, and as we soon found out, everything.
 The rest of us along with most of our equipment are all hanging in mid-trajectory, flung outward by the force of the blast.
 I don’t even remember the sound, just the force.

 That day had started normally enough for us.
 Since the recession had sidelined most everyone in the oil business in Calgary, that had meant morning coffee at Weeds Cafe.
 We’d been meeting there for the past year and a half, at first to commiserate on our unemployment, then later, as those coffee shop discussions turned to more practical matters, trying to find work.
 Those discussion had led us to start Cavanaugh Trucking, which was only named after me because I offered to put up, or rather borrow, the money for the truck.

 It always seemed ironic to me that five unemployed oil patch scientists were running a trucking company whose primary clients were other unemployed oil workers having to move back home, but that’s what we came up with.
 It seemed to work.
 We were making less that 1/4 of what we did before, but somehow we were happy enough.